Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 How does this affect day-to-day operations?

 The effects are concrete and measurable.
-Specialists waste time, quality fluctuates, and improvements become difficult.
+Specialists waste time, quality fluctuates, and improvements become difficult to implement.

 This manifests itself, for example, in the following ways:

-• Data is searched for multiple times or manually consolidated
+• Data has to be searched for multiple times or manually consolidated

 • Review decisions take longer because context is missing